metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 ## Wed 14 Dec 11:11:41 GMT 2016
 - just starting now due to other stuff.
 Can I swing this dotfile/configuration stuff around to the technical ensemble enough?
 Feel like I'm drawing a long bow here ...
 - have written a bit about dotfile stuff, not sure how good it is.
-TODO: check dotfile discussion makes sense
+MUSTDONE: check dotfile discussion makes sense
 - DONE: bring bits of the conclusion in if they are any good
 - DONE: rewrite conclusion